Surgery for lung cancer

 At this appointment, you can ask questions and talk about any concerns you have about the operation.
 The nurse may show you some simple breathing exercises to help with your recovery after surgery.

 If you smoke, your doctor and nurse will advise you to stop smoking a few weeks before your operation.
-This will help reduce the risk of you getting breathing problems and other complications after surgery.
+This reduces the risk of breathing problems and other complications after surgery.
 It may help you recover more quickly and spend less time in hospital.

-You may be looked after in an intensive-care or high-dependency unit for a few days after your operation.
+After your operation, you usually go back to the same ward you were admitted to.
+Or you may be looked after in an intensive-care or high-dependency unit for a few days.

 The nurses and your physiotherapist will encourage you to start moving around as soon as possible.
 This is very important to help with your recovery.
 They will encourage you to go for short walks as soon as you can.